-They only need baths when they're dirty, and that's a good time to trim their nails and check their ears, too.
+They only need baths when they're dirty, and that's a good time to trim their nails and check and clean their ears, too.
 Regular home dental care is important, not only for healthy teeth and fresh breath but also because they have a tendency to slobber a lot, especially after eating and drinking.
-Their facial folds need cleaning throughout the day.
+Their cute facial folds need cleaning throughout the day.

 Most types of bulldogs, including the American, are a bit gassy.
 A veterinarian can explain how their particular anatomy affects digestion and what diets minimize flatulence.

 An American bulldog's lifespan is 10-12 years, and they're generally healthy and robust.
 But as a brachycephalic (or flat-faced) breed, they're prone to overheating, and you have to take action quickly.
 "These aren't dogs that can play Frisbee on the beach in the sun for an extended period," Birt says.
 "If they overheat, the tongue turns purple."
 Make sure to limit your American bulldog's time outside on hot summer days, and always make sure he has access to water, shade, and AC-but maybe skip the ice.

 The ABA also says American bulldogs can also develop two diseases: